BittieTasks/BittieTasks/replit.md

 ## Overview

-TaskParent is a mobile-first React web application designed as a task completion marketplace.
-The platform enables users to browse, complete, and earn money from various household and service tasks.
+TaskParent is a mobile-first React web application designed as a revolutionary "monetize your daily routine" marketplace.
+The platform enables parents to earn money by sharing the benefits of tasks they're already doing for themselves - like meal prepping, grocery shopping, organizing, and childcare.
 Built with a modern TypeScript stack, it features a responsive mobile interface with bottom navigation, real-time task management, earnings tracking, and a comprehensive messaging system.

-**Recent Update (Aug 2025)**: Added comprehensive monetization strategy and business model transparency to address user concerns about platform sustainability and payment guarantees.
+**Recent Update (Aug 2025)**: Pivoted to the groundbreaking model where parents monetize their existing daily routines rather than taking on new tasks.
+Added comprehensive monetization strategy and business model transparency.

 ## User Preferences